libdebug/libdebug/docs/basics/running_an_executable.md

 d.wait()
 ```

 All pipe receive-like methods have a timeout parameter that you can set.
 The default value, `timeout_default`, can be set globally as a parameter of the [PipeManager](../../from_pydoc/generated/commlink/pipe_manager) object.
+By default, this value is set to 2 seconds.

 !!!
 TIP "Changing the global timeout"
     ```python